Stop overpaying: Ever felt the sting of that monthly TV / Broadband bill? You’re not alone.

 Remember when I said it’s important not to let them call your bluff?
 Well, it doesn’t have to be a bluff.

 If your current broadband/TV company isn’t willing to give you a deal that’s good enough for you – leave them.
-It’s as simple as that (providing you’re out-of-contract).
+It’s as simple as that (as long as you’re out-of-contract).

 More Tips And Tricks For Better Haggling